 Finally… Relax and Take Some Chill Time….

-This season doesn’t have to just be about endless rounds of parties and presents, Christmas also ties in with the pagan celebration of Winter Solstice, a festival still very much celebrated here in Glastonbury!
-This is a time for honouring our journey through the previous year, it is the time of rebirth for the sun and marks the shortest day when hours of daylight are at their least.
-We can use these dark nights as an opportunity for reflection and renewal, sowing seeds for what we wish to manifest in the coming year.
-Stretching back for millennia, this is traditionally a fire festival to celebrate the rebirth of the sun, a time to let go of that which no longer serves us to make way for that which will.
+This season doesn’t have to just be about endless rounds of parties and presents, Christmas also ties in with the older celebration of Winter Solstice, a festival still very much celebrated here in Glastonbury.
+This is a time for honouring our journey through the previous year, it is the time of rebirth for the sun and marks the shortest day and longest night.
+We can use these dark nights as an opportunity for reflection and renewal, sowing the seeds for what we wish to manifest in the coming year.
+Stretching back for millennia, this is traditionally a fire festival to celebrate the rebirth of the sun, a time to let go of that which no longer serves us.
 This could be the true origin of New Year’s Resolutions as we are invited to plant the seeds in our consciousness of that we would like to achieve in the coming year.
 It is also the time of year to select the physical seeds we want to plant and grow in the coming season.
 Many Christmas traditions stem from the Winter Solstice, the Anglo Saxon name for this time of year was “Yul” meaning wheel.
 In pagan Scandinavia, village people sat around bonfires burning yule logs throughout the night whilst drinking mead and listening to the stories of minstrel poets.

 Whatever you do this season, make time for yourself, treat yourself kindly, take the opportunity to nourish your body, mind and soul and have yourself a truly magical Christmas!